 - Finally, the article contradicts itself by suggesting that the presence of PSA is useless because the simultaneous presence of urine kills sperm, while also arguing that the PSA is useless because it’s emitted from the urethra…away from the vagina…therefore not coming into contact with any sperm…hmmm.

 Of course, there is always the possibility that female ejaculation is an evolutionary side effect rather than an evolutionary adaptation, like male nipples.
 But whether or not it has a “purpose”, evolutionarily speaking, is insignificant in the end.
 It’s a wonderful experience that some people are able to have, and we should not be ashamed of it - or ban it in porn.

-Silver also voices doubts about the duration for which the women in the study masturbated for, saying that after 25-60 minutes “Any woman would have urine in their bladder by then, I would assume”.
-Not being able to read the whitepaper myself, I have to take Silver’s word for it that the women masturbated for this long.
+Silver also voices doubts about the duration for which the participants in the study masturbated for, saying that after 25-60 minutes “Any woman would have urine in their bladder by then, I would assume”.
+Not being able to read the whitepaper myself, I have to take Silver’s word for it that the participants masturbated for this long.
 It does indeed seem like a long time - my sessions average about 5 minutes.
 But perhaps the research environment made it harder for the subjects to reach orgasm, I know it would for me.

 I’m not convinced that 25-60 minutes would be long enough to accumulate urine in the bladder without sexual stimulation, and my own experiences masturbating for much shorter periods of time seem to confirm the researchers’ conclusions.
-But that is, after all, only the experience of one woman.
+But that is, after all, only the experience of one person.
 One thing is certain, that this is an area deserving of far more academic study.